thepeopleseason/995callister/README.md

 ### Alarm

 * To set your own user code for the alarm, hit `*5` then `01`.
 Update the existing code with your desired 4-digit code.
+I've set the code to the month and day of our closing.

 * The list of alarm zones is as follows: